 How to fix it: There are two effective ways to solve this problem.
 You will have to ask your IT department or your webmaster for help.

-1. Configure the crawl settings to use a bot with a specific user agent.
-You can do this by changing the bot name in the "Crawl bot" section of the crawl settings.
+Configure the crawl settings to use a bot with a specific user agent.
+You can do this by changing the bot name (or the full user-agent -- remember to validate your domain if you want to do this) in the "Crawl bot" section of the crawl settings.
 Provide your IT manager with the full user agent listed on the right and ask them to allow the user agent you configured.

 13